jclaudan/jclaudan/docs/en/ai/README.md

 ## 🚀 Introduction

-This guide covers the complete Artificial Intelligence ecosystem for JavaScript/TypeScript development, including LangChain.js, RAG systems, prompt engineering, and design patterns to create complex and performant AI agents.
+This guide covers the complete Artificial Intelligence ecosystem for JavaScript/TypeScript development, including LangChain.js, RAG systems, prompt engineering, and design patterns for creating complex and performant AI agents.

 ### Objectives
 - **Master** LangChain.js and its ecosystem